brawer/metasfresh-dist/README.md

 # metasfresh-dist

-This repository contains what is needed to generate a districubtable `tar.gz` file whicxh cotanins
+This repository contains what is needed to generate a districubtable `tar.gz` file which cotanins
 * the backend service
 * the swing client
 * the webui API service